open-component-model/ocm/docs/reference/ocm_configfile.md

          ...
   </pre>

-- <code>logging.config.ocm.gardener.cloud</code>
+- <code>logging.config.ocm.software</code>
-  The config type <code>logging.config.ocm.gardener.cloud</code> can be used to configure the logging aspect of a dedicated context type:
+  The config type <code>logging.config.ocm.software</code> can be used to configure the logging aspect of a dedicated context type:

   <pre>
-      type: logging.config.ocm.gardener.cloud
+      type: logging.config.ocm.software
-      contextType: attributes.context.gardener.cloud
+      contextType: attributes.context.ocm.software
       settings:
         defaultLevel: Info
         rules:
           - ...
   </pre>

-  The context type attributes.context.gardener.cloud is the root context of a context hierarchy.
+  The context type attributes.context.ocm.software is the root context of a context hierarchy.

   If no context type is specified, the config will be applies to any target acting as logging context provider, which is not a non-root context.

-- <code>memory.credentials.config.ocm.gardener.cloud</code>
+- <code>memory.credentials.config.ocm.software</code>
-  The config type <code>memory.credentials.config.ocm.gardener.cloud</code> can be used to define a list of arbitrary credentials stored in a memory based credentials repository:
+  The config type <code>memory.credentials.config.ocm.software</code> can be used to define a list of arbitrary credentials stored in a memory based credentials repository:

   <pre>
-      type: memory.credentials.config.ocm.gardener.cloud
+      type: memory.credentials.config.ocm.software
       repoName: default
       credentials:
         - credentialsName: ref